Articles of Association

 14. Annual general meeting

-14.1 The Company shall each year hold a general meeting as its Annual General Meeting (AGM) in addition to any other meetings in that year, and shall specify the meeting as such in the notices calling it.
+14.1 The Company shall each year hold a general meeting as its annual general meeting (AGM) in addition to any other meetings in that year, and shall specify the meeting as such in the notice calling it.
+If pursuant to Article 14.4 the Directors determine that an AGM shall be held wholly or partly by means of electronic facility or facilities, the notice of AGM shall:

 14.2 Not more than fifteen months shall elapse between the date of one AGM of the Company and that of the next.